csc-egov/BridgePG-PHP/README.md

 PHP version 5.3 and above

-Instructions:
->> Reset your password by using the link you have recieved via email.
->> Supports PHP version 5.3 and above.
->> Login to following Merchant Center Portal: "portal.csccloud.in" and follow the below steps:

       Generate Connect Config.
 File
         1.Click on “CSC Connect”.
         2.Provide the Application Name, Call Back Url and upload the application logo and click on save button to add the application.